We support young people to make a positive difference in the world.

 Encounter Youth is the largest provider of alcohol & other drug education to South Australian secondary school students and our program is available across Australia.
 Our research-based program incorporates up-to-date trends in young people and is aligned to the Australian Curriculum.
 We educate students, parents and teachers with strategies that empower young people to look after themselves and their mates.Read More

 Schoolies Festival™ is managed by Encounter Youth.
 If you are a current Year 12 student planning to head to Victor Harbor, South Australia you’ve come to the right page.
-The countdown is on!
+Accommodation Applications and Ticket Sales opening from 23rd January 2019.

 HINDLEY STREET PROGRAM